Amateur Photographer verdict

 As we often find with smartphones, particularly in the middle of the range, the Honor 90 is very capable of producing some great shots in good conditions.
 If light is good, there’s not too much contrast.
 The overall impression of images from the main sensor is that they’re detailed, vibrant and look especially good on the screen of the Honor 90, but also stand up reasonably well to closer inspection on a computer.

-Unsurprisingly, the images from the ultrawide angle lens aren’t quite as good, particularly in lower light, with some smudginess on display, but this is only particularly obvious when zooming in quite close on images – they’re perfectly good for social media and the like.
+Unsurprisingly, the images from the ultrawide angle lens aren’t quite as good, particularly in lower light, with some smudginess on display; but this is only really obvious when zooming in on images – they’re perfectly good for social media and the like.

 As there’s no telephoto zoom lens here, you’re left with the digital zoom option.
 But, with 200MP available from the main sensor, a crop actually produces decent results for the 2x option – again particularly if you don’t intend to examine too closely.
-Further digital zooming is generally best avoided if possible.
+Further digital zooming is generally best avoided.

 We’ve often found before than an AI mode can go a bit wild with colours, oversaturating blues and greens, but things appear to be a bit more controlled here, to the point where it’s hard to say exactly what the AI is doing in most cases.

 The Night mode copes quite well, with the best results seen from the main lens.
 There is a bit of smudging in some areas of the frame, but the overall impression is pretty good.
-The ultrawide lens puts in a reasonably good performance, but it’s best if you don’t examine too closely.
+The ultrawide lens puts in a reasonably good performance; but again it’s best not examined too closely.
 Portrait mode does a good job on the whole, with the Depth camera coming in to help create a realistic outline.
 So long as the subject’s outline isn’t too fussy, you get a reasonably good result, with both the 1x and 2x options both performing quite well.

 High-Res mode shows off the full 200MP available from the main sensor, but the results aren’t great if light is anything less than super bright.
 Our image taken in good light here is quite smudgy and missing in detail – with the standard 12MP output file much better.
 It doesn’t seem like a mode you’ll actually want to use that often overall.